The Children of Hester Baker nee Ponting.

 By 1851 Fanny had married James Timothy and they were living at St Mellons, Glamorgan, Wales where James was farming 46 acres employing 2 labourers.
 In 1861, they were still living at St Mellons, Monmouthshire and had three children

 - Elizabeth Timothy.
 Baptised 5 December 1852 in St Mellons.

 Fanny Russell Timothy died on 29 September 1864 aged 43.

-In 1871 18 year old Elizabeth Timothy and 16 year old Mary J Timothy are living with their aunt Sarah Williams at Gelly Bear, Marshfield, Monmouthshire.
-It is not clear where James was at the time of the 1871 census, but he appears to have died in 1873 (Reg Gen Dec 1873 Bridgend 11a 349).
+In 1871 18 year old, Elizabeth Timothy and 16 year old, Mary J Timothy are living with their aunt Sarah Williams at Gelly Bear, Marshfield, Monmouthshire.
+It is not clear where James was at the time. it is possible that he had been admitted to Glamorgan County Asylum on 17 January 1869 where he died on 3 November 1873.